2026 Statistics PhD Survey

 — Machine learning engineer in tech

-Here Data Scientist, being an established job ladder across various fields at this point, regains some value.
-But if you drill down into the tech industry, you can see that DS doesn't appear any more helpful than the newly established roles, such as Applied Scientist, or Research Engineer.
-It could be a sign of either a shift, or a sense that these roles are fairly interchangeable:
+This is where Data Scientist, an established job ladder in most sectors at this point, is most valued.
+But if you drill down into the tech industry, you can see that Data Scientist is not more helpful than some of the newly established titles, such as Applied Scientist, or Research Engineer.
+This could be a sign of either a shift, or a sense that these roles are fairly interchangeable:

 Job titles have sort of coalesced around data scientist, quantitative researcher, applied scientist, and machine learning engineer.
 I think people have become aware of how interchangeable these titles can be.